 Is there an application fee?

 Yes, we have a $200 application fee that is due after you submit your initial application and when you decide that you would like us to start processing your application.
-The non-refundable fee is, of course, applied to your program fee once you are admitted to the program and enroll.
+The non-refundable fee is applied to your program fee once you are admitted to the program and enroll.

 What level of proficiency in German will I need to be admitted to the program?

-Our motto is that it's not where your German is on a proficiency scale right now, but how important proficiency in German is to you and what you plan to accomplish through studying abroad with Achievement.
-For some students fluency is very important; for other students it's more about gaining experience abroad, and they take some or even most of their classes in English.
-There is a solid English department at the Uni Marburg, and we've had students - including English majors - take some amazing classes in English here.
+We believe it's not that important where your German is on a proficiency scale right now, but how important proficiency in German is to you and what you plan to accomplish through studying abroad with Achievement.
+For some students fluency is very important either because German is their major or they plan to take classes in their major (a natural science, for example) in German during their semester or year abroad.
+Other students are more focused on gaining international experience, and they take some or even most of their classes in English.
+On that note: there is a solid English department at the Uni Marburg, and our students, including English majors, take some amazing classes in English here.
 Other departments also offer part of their curriculum in English, and we help students find and register for those courses as part of our academic advising.

-BTW: we consider the housing opportunity in the castle to be the ultimate immersion experience and therefore recommend it to any student who is eager to meet and live together with other German students.
+The housing opportunity in the castle is the ultimate immersion experience and we therefore recommend it to any student who is eager to meet and live together with other German students.
 For more information, contact us at castle [@] achievementstudyabroad.org and we will be in touch with application materials.

 What will my living situation be like?

-In Vienna, Achievement Study Abroad students live in international student dormitories and share a suite with two or three other students.
+In Vienna, Achievement students live in international student dormitories and share a suite with two or three other students.
 The suite has a common kitchen area and bathroom.
-Each suite has private, lockable single rooms so that you have full privacy when you want it.
-The arrangement is excellent for enabling you to meet other students while also providing you with a place to call your own.
+Each suite has private, lockable single rooms so that students have full privacy when they want it.

 castle [@] achievementstudyabroad.org

-and we’ll be in touch with an application and background information.
+and we’ll be in touch with an application and further information.

 Should I bring a smart phone or laptop with me?

-Most students bring both with them, but it is entirely up to the student.
-Our take on it is that since international smart phone plans don’t always work, that you plan on purchasing a “brick” upon arrival in case your smart phone doesn’t work right off the bat, then tackle the smart phone issues later if necessary.
-With the brick you are at least reachable.
+Most students bring both with them, but it is entirely up to each student.
+Since international smart phone plans don’t always work, students may want to plan on purchasing a “brick” upon arrival in case their smart phone doesn’t work immediately, then tackle the smart phone issues later if necessary.

-The laptop is handy for skyping with family and of course for doing homework.
-Wi-Fi is available in your Vienna housing.
-In Marburg the dormitories have a mix of Wi-Fi and Ethernet connections, and the university buildings all provide Wi-Fi that you can access with your student matriculation information, which Achievement Study Abroad obtains for you.
+The laptop is handy for skyping with family and completing homework.
+Wi-Fi is available in student housing in Vienna.
+In Marburg the housing options provide internet access via student matriculation information, which Achievement Study Abroad obtains for the students.

 What are Vienna and Marburg like?